- 8 Nov 2022

 - advice to the Director of Consumer Affairs on matters relating to the regulation of patriotic funds

-The VVC is supported by the Veterans Branch within the Department of Families, Fairness and Housing (DFFH).
+The VVC is supported by the Office for Veterans within the Department of Families, Fairness and Housing (the department).

 Objectives and functions of the Victorian Veterans Council